 Red Cipollini onions, AKA Cipolline Borettane or just Cipolline, literally translates as little onion in Italian.
 They are bulbing onions that are harvested about 100 days after planting.

 Caramelizing and slow roasting Red Cipollini onions brings out their natural sweetness.
 They have a depth of flavor that can hold up to herbs and assertive cheeses.
 Red Cipollini are also a great pickling onion that pairs well with aged meats and charcuterie.
 Complimentary ingredients include tomatoes, olives and olive oil, herbs such as thyme and rosemary, eggs, avocados, wild mushrooms, grilled steak and seafood, poultry, citrus and chiles.

 Red Cipollini onions were originally cultivated in Italy.
 They have been domesticated in other regions, however, they prefer a close replication of their original growing climate of the warmer Mediterranean.

 Recipes that include Cipollini Onions Red Italian.
 One is easiest, three is harder.

-People have spotted Cipollini Onions Red Italian using the Specialty Produce app for iPhone and Android.
+Someone spotted Cipollini Onions Red Italian using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.